simplegroupware-lab/0.745p/readme.txt

 break statement
 ---------------
-there should exist no break statement with $argument, only one break 2 statement. there should exist no continue statement with $argument.
+there should exist no break statement with $argument, only one "break 2" statement. there should exist no continue statement with $argument.

 array_combine()